 Once you have a credit card in your name use is sparingly and make sure you are able to pay it off each month.
 The goal is to establish a good credit score not to run up a bunch of debt.
 This is done by using credit cards only to the degree that you are able to pay off monthly.

 You will want to protect yourself and keep your spouse from being able to clean out any joint accounts you have together.
-If you fear your spouse doing such a thing you can protect yourself by opening accounts in your name alone, remove ½ the funds from the joint accounts, and deposit them into your new accounts.
+If you fear your spouse doing such a thing you can protect yourself by opening accounts in your name alone, remove half (½) the funds from the joint accounts, and deposit them into your new accounts.

 Do not hide the fact that you have done this and do not spend the money foolishly.
 Document every penny you spend so that you can have an accounting for it during settlement negotiations or in court.
 If you have savings accounts, money market accounts or any type investment accounts and you fear your spouse will tamper with those you should consider having the accounts frozen.
 You should, of course, discuss with your attorney any action you plan to take regarding joint financial accounts.

 Before you separate when possible, close all joint credit accounts.
 Closing them before divorce proceedings will keep an angry spouse from using the account and running up charges that you may later be held responsible for.
+Nothing will derail a successful divorce process faster than a spouse revenge spending!

 Offer to close the accounts by paying a smaller amount than is owed.
 If this is done, get a letter from the creditor that the account has been paid in full and a written promise that they will not file anything derogatory about the account to the credit reporting agencies.